As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 After …

-If you were using the Link Manager in previous versions of WordPress, then it will still be available when you upgrade to newer WordPress versions.
-If you’ve never used Links Manager, however, or if your website is new, then this function will become invisible – it will not be displayed on your menu.
+If you’ve had an earlier version of WordPress than v.3.5 installed and upgraded your installation, the Link Manager would be removed, unless you have previously used it.
+If you’ve never used Link Manager, however, or if your site is new, then this function will become invisible – it will not appear on your menu.

 How To Add A Link Section To WordPress